FirelyTeam/firely-docs-firely-server/security/tokens_and_compartments.rst

 User-level scopes
 -----------------

 SMART on FHIR also defines scopes starting with ``user/`` instead of ``patient/``.
-If no patient-level scopes are present in an access token, a compartment is not required and not even evaluated.
+If no patient-level scopes are present in an access token, a compartment is not enforced and not even evaluated.
-But Firely Server will apply the restrictions expressed in the user-level scopes:
+But Firely Server will still apply the restrictions expressed in the user-level scopes:

 - It checks the syntax of the SMART on FHIR scopes within the access token.
 - It enforces that only allowed resources types are accessed and only allowed actions are executed.